diagram money concept scaled

 • Customer service

-With FBM, the online seller stores their inventory, ships purchases directly to customers, and provides customer service.
+With FBM, the online seller stores their inventory, ships products directly to customers, and provides customer service.
 This is much more labor intensive, and the merchant must heed strict standards to remain in good standing.
-However, the seller maintains complete control over inventory management, carrier selection, and shipping methods.FBA is by far the more popular method.
-According to Jungle Scout, 68% of Amazon’s third-party sellers rely exclusively on FBA, while only 11% are entirely FBM.
-21% use some combination of FBA and FBM – meaning nearly four-fifths of all Amazon sellers use FBA in some capacity.
+However, the seller maintains complete control over inventory management, carrier selection, and shipping methods.

 What Is Cash Flow?

-Since businesses receive and spend cash, cash flow can be positive or negative.
-Positive cash flow means more money comes into the business than leaving it, primarily by selling products and services or securing other financing resources.
-Negative cash flow signals that the company is expending more than it’s taking in as it pays bills, makes payroll, purchases inventory, invests in new equipment, and meets other operating expenses.
+Since businesses receive and spend money, cash flow can be positive or negative.
+Positive cash flow means more money comes into the business than leaves it, primarily by selling products and services or securing other financing resources.
+Negative cash flow signals that the company is expending more than it's taking in as it pays bills, makes payroll, purchases inventory, invests in new equipment, and meets other operating expenses.

 Related: Financing Options for Amazon Sellers